marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/unpack.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: UNPACK, array, unpacking, array, increase dimension, array, scatter elements

 .. _unpack:

-.. index:: UNPACK

-.. index:: array, unpacking

-.. index:: array, increase dimension

-.. index:: array, scatter elements

 UNPACK --- Unpack an array of rank one into an array
 ****************************************************